 For season 2019/20, Manager Anthony Millerick takes sole charge of team selection with Dan Turkington no longer in a position to assist in the capacity of joint manager.
 After his huge contribution over recent seasons, Head Coach Luke Tuffs departed at the end of 2018/19 to begin a managerial career.
 Neil Woodyer joins the coaching staff for 2019/20, the back room team completed with the introduction of Sports Therapist Mark Povey.
 Hartley Wintney Reserves begin a new season in the Suburban League under new manager, Sean Hayes, who captained the A Team in clinching the Aldershot & District Football League Senior Division championship last season.

 Hartley Wintney FC have their ground at The Memorial Fields, Green Lane, Hartley Wintney, Hants RG27 8DL.
-The club has covered standing and seating meeting current Step 4 FA grading requirements, and an area to accommodate wheelchairs.
+The club has covered standing and seating, with an area to accommodate wheelchairs.
 The pitch is fully floodlit and there is a well-equipped, licensed clubhouse offering hot and cold drinks and snacks on match days, as well as offering the facilities to host varied events including wedding receptions, birthday parties and social or business meetings.
 During first team games, there is also an external catering facility.

 DIRECTIONS - refer also to the map here